Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: Introduction

 The proposed framework intends to leverage three plug-and-play modules and construct the aforementioned context aggregation pipeline.
 Fig.~\ref{fig:1} shows a glimpse of object features processed by these modules.
 In the feature domain, we argue that, in the feature pyramid built up by a backbone, flexible information flows may reduce information confounding and handle multi-scale features more effectively.
 It is based on this analysis that a dense feature pyramid network (DenseFPN) is proposed to enable adaptive feature propagation.
 This module has a pyramid structure with stackable basic blocks consisting of top-down and bottom-up paths.
 We adopt inter-level residual connections \cite{he2016deep}, cross-level dense connections \cite{huang2017densely}, and feature re-weighting strategy to enable the module to learn its optimal feature propagation manner.
 In the spatial domain, long-range spatial dependencies in remote sensing images bring more complementary information to blurry objects than in natural scenes.
 So the spatial context pyramid (SCP) is adopted to capture global spatial context in each feature pyramid level.
 This module learns to aggregate features from the whole feature map, and combines them into each pixel using adaptive weights.
 Such a strategy guarantees that only useful global information is fused into local regions, without decreasing the discrepancies among objects.
 As for the instance domain, we argue that object representations should be adaptively refined for each instance and downstream task.
 For example, performing object classification needs an overall view, while segmentation requires more zoomed details.
 The demand for different sizes of receptive fields also varies among instances.
 Hence, we introduce hierarchical region of interest extractor (HRoIE) to generate RoI features per instance and task.
 After cropping the instance feature maps from all levels, this module starts from the highest or lowest scale, and fuses the features level-by-level in a hierarchical manner.
 Pixel-wise attention mechanism is exploited to combine neighboring feature maps.
 These modules are lightweight while having the flexibility for scalable model design.
 Overall, the main contributions of this paper are three-fold:

-\begin{itemize} \item The expansion and explicit disentangling the concept of context into \textit{feature}, \textit{spatial}, and \textit{instance} domains have resulted in superior performance in remote sensing image segmentation.
-To the best of our knowledge, this is the first work that considers global visual context beyond spatial dependencies. \item The proposed CATNet is capable of utilizing DenseFPN, SCP, and HRoIE to learn and aggregate the global visual context from different domains for object detection and instance segmentation in remote sensing images. \item The proposed scheme has been tested on a broad variety of datasets, including iSAID, DIOR, NWPU VHR-10, and HRSID, and new state-of-the-art performance has been obtained with similar computational cost. \end{itemize}
+\begin{itemize} \item The expansion and explicit disentangling of the concept of context into \textit{feature}, \textit{spatial}, and \textit{instance} domains have resulted in superior performance in both optical remote sensing image and SAR image segmentation.
+To the best of our knowledge, this is the first work that considers global visual context beyond spatial dependencies. \item The proposed CATNet is capable of utilizing DenseFPN, SCP, and HRoIE to learn and aggregate the global visual context from different domains for object detection and instance segmentation in remote sensing images. \item The proposed scheme has been tested on a wide variety of datasets, including iSAID, DIOR, NWPU VHR-10, and HRSID, and new state-of-the-art performance has been obtained with similar computational costs. \end{itemize}

 The rest of this paper is organized as follows.
 Related works and comparisons are discussed in Section~\ref{sec:2}.
 Detailed formulations of DenseFPN, SCP, and HRoIE are introduced in Section~\ref{sec:3}.
 Section~\ref{sec:4} presents extensive experimental results and in-depth analysis on public datasets.
 Finally, concluding remarks are summarized in Section~\ref{sec:5}.